Houston Fibroids Logo

 UAE for Adenomyosis

-Performed similarly to UFE, we inject particles into the uterine artery to block the blood flow to the specific problem area.
-The goal is to deprive the tissue of both blood and oxygen so it the condition will abate.
+When we perform UAE, we inject particles into the uterine artery to block blood flow to the specific problem area.
+The goal is to deprive the tissue of both blood and oxygen so the condition will abate.
 The procedure does not involve an overnight stay in the hospital.

 Sources: